 As Tesla CEO Elon Musk puts it, “The whole road system is meant to be navigated with passive optical, or cameras, and so once you solve cameras or vision, then autonomy is solved.
 If you don’t solve vision, it’s not solved.”
 Instead of inventing an entirely new system of seeing, Musk wants his company to create superhuman eyes that have much better acuity than biological eyes.

-First, cameras are much less expensive than lidar systems, which brings down costs of self-driving cars, especially for end-consumers.
+First, cameras are much less expensive than LiDAR systems, which brings down costs of self-driving cars, especially for end-consumers.
 They are also easier to incorporate (modern Teslas have eight cameras around the car) since video cameras are already on the market.
 Tesla can simply buy an off-the-shelf camera and improve it rather than going out and inventing some entirely new technology.

 Another advantage is that cameras aren’t blind to weather conditions such as fog, rain and snow.
-Ford’s lidar solution workaround for poor conditions must use software enhancements, but Tesla’s cameras don’t have the same problems as lidar’s physical limitations.
+Ford’s LiDAR solution workaround for poor conditions must use software enhancements, but Tesla’s cameras don’t have the same problems as LiDAR’s physical limitations.
 Whatever a normal human can navigate, so can a camera-based system.

-Cameras can also see the world in the same way as humans do and can, in theory, read street signs, interpret colors, etc. unlike lidar.
+Cameras can also see the world in the same way as humans do and can, in theory, read street signs, interpret colors, etc. unlike LiDAR.

 Finally, cameras can easily be incorporated into the design of the car and hidden within a car’s structures, making it more appealing for consumer vehicles.

 Until very recently, the neural network / machine learning systems just weren’t powerful enough to handle large amounts of data from cameras in order to process everything in time to make driving decisions.
-However, the development of neural networks has become much more sophisticated now that they are able to potentially handle real-world inputs better than lidar.
+However, the development of neural networks has become much more sophisticated now that they are able to potentially handle real-world inputs better than LiDAR.

-Another thing to remember is that every data point that computers compile becomes a way for companies to learn something new.
-Whether it’s lidar, cameras or a fusion of the two, all of these high-tech systems are only as good as the computer programs written to interpret the data with millisecond precision.
+One thing to keep in mind with sensor fusion is that every data point is another input that the computing systems need to learn and interpret.
+Whether it’s LiDAR, cameras or a fusion of the two, all of these high-tech systems are only as good as the computer programs written to interpret the data with millisecond precision.
 Humans have to write and test exact computer codes and algorithms for any physical hardware to work properly.